QuantumKing/QKForms/README.md

 ##Options

-Each of the interfaces for `QKFormsScrollView`, `QKFormsTableView` and `QKFormsCollectionView` comes with the following:
+Each of `QKFormsScrollView`, `QKFormsTableView` and `QKFormsCollectionView` comes with the following interface:

 ``` obj-c
 // Options, which can be found in the QKFormsOptions class.